Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

 Some devices use a piece of hardware to [generate random numbers](https://en.wikipedia.org/wiki/Hardware_random_number_generator).
 This can happen though a range of sources such as, radio noise, thermal noise, and other quantum effects.
-They are considered to be true randomm number generators due to the fact that it is impossible to predict the noise on these systems.
+They are considered to be true random number generators due to the fact that it is impossible to predict the noise on these systems.

 Hardware Generators can only produce a limited number of random bits per second.
 They need to allow for enough time to pass such that the state of the system has changed enough.
 HRNG are usually used to seed PRNG which can generate numbers at a much faster rate.